Event Overview

 Stronger links between compliance, funding access and investment decisions

-The Future Homes Standard
+The Future Homes Standard:

 Key requirements include:

-Higher fabric efficiency standards
+Higher fabric efficiency standards and improved building performance

-Who Attends
+Who Attends?

 Public Sector Delegates